nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 9. In the `Filter Policies`, enter in the text `StepFunctionsWorkflowExecutionPolicy`.

-10. Select the located policy, and now search for S3FullAccess and attach that policy.
-Selct the located policy, and now search for LambdaFullAccess, and select the located policy. click `Attach Policy`.
+10. Select the located policy, and now search for `S3FullAccess` and attach that policy.
+Selct the located policy, and now search for `Lambda_FullAccess`, and select the located policy. click `Attach Policy`.

 You will now be setting up the permissions for the various components created by the build script.